AMCN41R/blog/source/_drafts/goodbye-visual-studio.md

 ---
 title: Goodbye Visual Studio?
 tags:
   - Visual Studio
   - Visual Studio Code
   - Developer
   - Productivity
   - Workflow
   - Microsoft
   - C#
   - CSharp
   - .NET
   - dotnet
 ---

 As a .NET developer, I've used [Visual Studio]() my whole career.
-It has its moments, but it is undenyably a great tool.
+It has its moments, but it is undeniably a great tool.

 As my career has progressed, so has technology, and with it, the frameworks and tooling.